andy-puertas/devmtn-notes/ANGULAR.JS/angular-basics.md

 - `directive`: An HTML attribute or tag that gives behavior to the element
 - `CDN`: C. ontent D. elivery N. etwork
     - how files are commonly distributed for Angular apps (and others that are not bundled)
+- `module`: a reusable code section that is used elsewhere in the app
+    - similarly to React